vikasmistry/logseq-formula-ocr-plugin/README.md

 [Pix2Text](https://github.com/breezedeus/pix2text): Used for the local OCR server.

+[Google Gemini](https://ai.google.dev/): Used as one of the OCR providers.

 In addition, this plugin was also inspired by [xxchan](https://github.com/xxchan) and its plugin [logseq-ocr](https://github.com/xxchan/logseq-ocr)

 ## License

 MIT